zscale/libcsql/doc/functions_and_operators.md

 ---
 ### time_at
-Returns a DateTime value for a given point in time or time interval from now.
+Returns a DateTime value for a time value or a time interval from now.

-The valid point in time values are:

-    Unix Timestamp
-    now
-    time string (%Y-%m-%d %H:%M:%S)
+Time values can be a unix timestamp, the literal 'now' or a time string in the format %Y-%m-%d %H:%M:%S

 ```
 SELECT TIME_AT('1451910364')